CrashCash/ZeroBT/README.md

 # ZeroBT
-This is a Python 3.x library to connect to a Zero electric motorcycle via a Bluetooth and retrieve information.
+This is a Python 3.x library to connect to a Zero electric motorcycle via Bluetooth and retrieve information.

 ## Why?